ansys/pydpf-core/doc/source/user_guide/tutorials/mesh/explore_mesh_metadata.rst

             # Print the mesh metadata information
             print(mesh_info_4)

-You can extract each of those mesh information by manipulating the |MeshInfo| object properties.
+You can also extract each of those mesh metadata information by manipulating the |MeshInfo| object properties.

 For example, we can check the part names (for the LSDYNA result file) or the cell zone names (for the Fluent or CFX result files):